melocule/stardoodles/README.md

-View the project at https://stardoodles.qoom.space/files/home.html
+View the project live at https://stardoodles.qoom.space/files/home.html Made by Melody Liu, Chanmi Oh, and Cindy Hou in 2 days.
-Made by Melody Liu, Chanmi Oh, and Cindy Hou.
+Won "Best Use of Qoom" at the [2021 Starhacks Hackathon] (https://starhacks.devpost.com/)

 # Application
 ## Purpose